 We’ll detail this below.

-What is the difference between soft skills vs hard skills?
+What is the difference between soft skills and hard skills?

 The first step in deciding whether hard skills vs soft skills are more important in your hiring process is to understand the difference between the two skill types.
 Together, these skill types form a well-rounded skill set.